go-task/task/docs/usage.md

 * Dot: `.` - This will mark all imported as hidden
 * Underscore: `_` - This will mark all imported as hidden, and direct as well.

+> All includes will be processed in parallel, but the merge order will be preserved.

 ## Task directory

 By default, tasks will be executed in the directory where the Taskfile is